 - Spinach is rich in antioxidants called carotenoids, which may reduce the risk of cancer, decrease inflammation, and protect your eyes from disease.
 Consuming spinach and other leafy greens with fat helps your body absorb the carotenoids, so aim to eat a healthy fat like olive oil or avocado with your spinach.

 - Store a head of lettuce whole.
-Keep greens whole until you need to use them, as chopping them will make them wilt faster.
+Keep greens whole until you need to use them, as pre-washing and chopping them will make them wilt faster.

 - Remove any discolored leaves before you put into the fridge.

 - To extend length of storage: rinse with water, shake off excess water, lay washed greens out on a layer of paper towels or a clean kitchen towel and roll up, secure with rubber band and store fresh clean greens in refrigerator.
 Drying greens with kitchen towels is the greener choice!

-- If you have a salad spinner, chop greens, rinse in a colander letting sand and grit sink to the bottom, spin, and store in the spinner with the lid on for up to a week.
+- If you have a salad spinner, chop greens, rinse in a colander letting sand and grit sink to the bottom, spin, and store washed lettuce in the spinner with the lid on for up to a week.
 Don’t store in a plastic bag – they’ll wilt faster.